OmarFaruq947/construction/README.md

 **Interaction Page:**

-- Booking Form
+- Booking Form ----()
+- User Details and Contact Information----()
+- Cancellation Policy-----()
+- Review and Edit Booking (if needed) ------()

 - Date and Time Selection (if applicable)
 - Availability Calendar (if applicable)
 - Pricing Information (if applicable)
 - Booking Confirmation (if applicable)
-- User Details and Contact Information
 - Payment Options (if applicable)
-- Cancellation Policy
 - Add to Cart or Reserve Now Button
 - Availability Status (if applicable)
 - Additional Options
-- Review and Edit Booking (if needed)

 ### User Registration and Login

 - Design registration and login forms that are user-friendly and work smoothly on mobile devices.
-Ensure that error messages and validation are clear on smaller screens.
+Ensure that error messages and validation are clear on smaller screens. -----(ok)

 **User Registration & Login page:**

-- Registration Form
+- Registration Form -----(ok)
-- Login Form
+- Login Form ------(ok)
 - User Profile Picture (if applicable)
-- Username or Email Field
+- Username or Email Field ---(ok)
-- Password Field
+- Password Field ----(ok)
 - Social Media Login Options (if applicable)
-- Sign-Up Button
+- Sign-Up Button ---(ok)
-- Sign-In Button
+- Sign-In Button ---(ok)
 - Error Messages for Validation
 - Terms and Conditions Checkbox
 - Privacy Policy Link